Maryeon/asen/README.md

 python asen.py --help
 ```

 We also provide with an **advanced version** of ASEN, which has been included in model.py.
-The advanced version of ASEN can achieve competitive performance(60.3% mAP) as ASEN while requiring less than 50 epochs.
+The advanced version of ASEN can achieve the same performance as ASEN while requiring less than 50 epochs.
 You can train it by

 ```sh
 python asen.py --model ASENet_V2 --decay_rate 0.9 --step_size 3 --epochs 50